Aim and Scope of the Course

 The range of reading for the course is very wide.
 Students will expected to demonstrate detailed knowledge of a number of theoretical, scientific and philosophical texts as well as respond to the set literary works with historically, scientifically and aesthetically-informed relevance.

-The core texts in Winter 2018 are: George Orwell’s 1984, Simone de Beauvoir’s The Woman Destroyed, Virginia Woolf’s To the Lighthouse, and Samuel Beckett’s Not I. Participants should read the assigned texts closely before the class in which they are discussed.
+The core texts in Fall 2019 are: Virginia Woolf’s To the Lighthouse, George Orwell’s 1984, Samuel Beckett’s Not I, and Iris Murdoch's Under the Net .
+Students should read the texts closely before the class in which they are discussed.

 Evaluation and Examination